 2. Then try to fill the remaining Invisible Memory with any data.

 3. If you find that the display of screen becomes messed, it means the remaining Invisible Memory overlaps with VGA shared memory.
 Try to reserve the other end of Invisible Memory and repeat step 2.

 Hibernation File Location: Specify the root directory for the Invisible Memory hibernation file.
 By default, it will be the system drive where Windows is installed.

 Invisible Memory Hibernation: When this option is set, the application can safely enter the hybrid sleep or hibernation, and resume without error.
 Usually a file named "imhiberfilex.sys" will be created to save all valid data from Invisible Memory before entering hibernation.
 If this option is not set, unexpected errors may happen when computer resumes from the hibernation state.
 However if your computer will never go to the hibernation state, you can leave this option unchecked to save disk space.

 All applications from Romex Software support UIMMI, except VSuite Ramdisk.
-VSuite Ramdisk will be replaced by Primo Ramdisk later.
+VSuite Ramdisk has been replaced by Primo Ramdisk.